For Applicants | Focus Areas | Afghanistan/ Urban WASH and Transboundary Water|

 Duration of Project:

-Projects should be designed to be implemented in one to three years with budgets of $40,000 to $80,000 (USD) per year for one institution (single institution award) and $100,000 (USD) per year for awards involving support for more than one institution (multiple institution awards).
+Projects should be designed to be implemented in one to two years with budgets of $40,000 to $80,000 (USD) per year for one institution (single institution award) and $100,000 (USD) per year for awards involving support for more than one institution (multiple institution awards).
 Proposals received for projects greater than two years in length will not be considered for funding.
 Women are strongly encouraged to apply.

 1World Resources Institute. https://www.wri.org/blog/2015/08/ranking-world-s-most-water-stressed-countries-2040, Accessed August 21, 2019.